d3/d3/docs/d3-chord.md

 [Source](https://github.com/d3/d3-chord/blob/main/src/ribbon.js)

 Generates a ribbon for the given *arguments*.
-The *arguments* are arbitrary; they are simply propagated to the ribbon generator’s accessor functions along with the `this` object.
+The *arguments* are arbitrary; they are propagated to the ribbon generator’s accessor functions along with the `this` object.
 For example, with the default settings, a [chord object](#_chord) expected:

 ```js
 const ribbon = d3.ribbon();